akioweh/sheepcalc/README.md

 Each line of input can be either an expression or an interpreter command.
 Inputs are treated as expressions by default, unless it starts with a colon (`:`), in which case it is a command.

 Expressions are "evaluated" by reducing to normal form.
+Free variables are supported, but output is only in De Brujin Indexed form right now.

 **Expression syntax** support: